Covalent adaptable network: Self-healing materials

 Polymer networks are susceptible to damage during their use.
 Self-healing is a promising tool to increase the lifetime and performance of the polymer, while simultaneously reducing plastic waste.

 Self-healing can operate via extrinsic or intrinsic mechanisms.
 Extrinsic systems rely on the incorporation of small capsules containing healing agents that get released during damage/cracking and heal the material, while intrinsic systems are inherently able to restore their integrity through, for example, incorporation of dynamic bonds into the polymer network.
-The most known example of intrinsic self-healing is thermally healable crosslinked networks with Diels-Alder adducts, but various other chemistries have also been investigated, including transesterification, olefin metathesis, and alkoxyamine chemistry.
+A known example of intrinsic self-healing is thermally healable crosslinked networks with Diels-Alder adducts, but various other chemistries have also been investigated, including transesterification, olefin metathesis, and alkoxyamine chemistry.
+For polyimine CANs, it has been shown that self-healing can already occur at room temperature.
+However, additional heating may still significantly reduce the amount of time required.

 Another promising strategy involves light-activated systems, such as photothermal and photoreversible chemistry.
 For photothermal systems, the healing is triggered by heating, even if light is the transient stimulus that makes the healing possible.
 Dynamic exchange reactions are also often activated by direct infrared heating with the assistance of photothermal fillers (e.g. carbon black, graphene, and gold nanoparticles).
 Self-healing materials based on direct photoreversible chemistry in principle don't involve heating.
 Some examples of this include the systems based on photoreversible cycloaddition that require ultraviolet (UV) irradiation, as well as photo-triggered radical reshufflings of sulfur-based dynamic covalent bonds.

 Nanocomposites

 Thermosets are currently in high demand for high-performance composites that are heavily needed in lightweight engineering and ultrahigh-performance mechanical parts.
-Applications include: packaging, remediation, energy storage, electromagnetic absorption, sensing and actuation, transportation and safety, defense systems, thermal flow control, information industry, catalysts, cosmetics, sports, etc. Such materials consist of a “soft” polymer phase that is combined with nanoparticles dispersed in the polymer phase.
+Applications include: packaging, remediation, energy storage, electromagnetic absorption, sensing and actuation, transportation and safety, defense systems, thermal flow control, information industry, catalysts, cosmetics, sports, etc. Such materials consist of a "soft" polymer phase that is combined with nanoparticles dispersed in the polymer phase.
 The shape of these nanoparticles can vary wildly, from rods to spheres to platelets, to fibres, etc.

 The unique thermo-responsive properties of CANs, induced by bond exchange kinetics, open interesting possibilities for the introduction of property switches based on various external effects.
 For example, the addition of a resistive heater for electrothermal conversion (e.g. single walled carbon nanotubes) can allow for an on-demand mechanical property switch via an electric current.
 Alternatively, by adding a filler like graphene oxide, light irradiation can be used for an induced photo-thermal effect allowing for switching of the mechanical properties as a response to light-irradiation.
 Other interesting nanoparticles for the application in CANs include clay nanosheets, graphene and cellulose.